GuiFerreira11/alura/http/README.md

 A quarta parte do curso foi apenas teórica.
 A quinta parte do curso foi apenas teórica.
 A sexta parte do curso foi apenas teórica.
+A setima parte do curso foi apenas teórica.